 A Petit Theft conviction can have far reaching negative ramifications both in the present and the future.
 It is imperative to reach out to an experienced Fort Lauderdale Petit Theft Lawyer to enhance the possibility of the most favorable result.
 Broward Petit Theft Attorney, Dave Simmons, will employ an experienced skill set in an effort to have the case dismissed and your reputation restored.

-If you have been charged with Petit Theft in Broward County, contact Fort Lauderdale Criminal Defense Attorney, Dave Simmons, at the Law Offices of Dave L. Simmons, P.A. at (954) 765-3540.
+If you have been charged with Petit Theft in Broward County or throughout South Florida, contact Fort Lauderdale Petit Theft Attorney, Dave Simmons, at the Law Offices of Dave L. Simmons, P.A. at (954) 765-3540.